 "It's human nature to take the easy route and leap at storage methods that promise quick and convenient ways to remove visible clutter.
 Putting things away creates the illusion that the clutter problem has been solved.
 But sooner or later, all the storage units are full, and the room once again overflows with things."

 ~ Marie Kondo, Life Changing Magic Of Tidying Up

-- Learn how to Feel good, function and flow in your everyday surroundings.
+Do you feel good, function and flow in your everyday surroundings?

 THE 3 ESSENTIALS TO RECLAIMING YOUR SPACE FREEDOM

 1. FEEL GOOD: How do you feel in your space right now?

 We need to feel good in our spaces to be able to function and flow.
 Rarely do we stop and stand still in our spaces to ask ourselves these mindful questions.
 Be honest with yourself.

 Often times, I'd have my clients stand in the entrance of their space and look around.
 When I'd ask them this question they'd become emotional as they'd be seeing the truth of their space for the first time.

 This is extremely essential to the ClutterFREEDOM process because in order to make new changes we need to raise our awareness of how we currently see and feel in our spaces.
 If we are not feeling good in our spaces then we can identify how we intend to feel in our spaces moving forward.
 Being mindfully and intentional in our spaces is key to sustainability.